zilliztech/akcio/src/data_loader/README.md

-# Data Loader
+# Data Parser

-The `DataLoader` parses documents from given data source and split documents into a list of doc chunks.
+The `DataParser` parses documents from given data source and split documents into a list of doc chunks.

 By default, it allows files or urls as data source, and uses LangChain `RecursiveCharacterTextSplitter` to split documents.